steadicat/attardi.org/gatsby/src/articles/pytorch-and-coreml.md

 #### Your Turn

 I hope you enjoyed this end-to-end walkthrough of how I took a neural network all the way from idea to App Store.
 I covered a lot, so I hope you found some value in at least parts of it.

+I hope this inspires you to start sprinkling neural nets into your apps as well, even if you’re working on something less ambitious than digital assistants or self-driving cars.
 I can’t wait to see what creative uses *you* will make of neural networks!

 #### Calls to Action!

 Pick one.
 Or two.
 Or all.
 I don’t care.
 You do you:

-- [Get the app](https://itunes.apple.com/us/app/movement-watch-tracker/id1329445157), or tell a watch lover friend.
+- <a title="App Store" href="https://itunes.apple.com/us/app/movement-watch-tracker/id1329445157">Get the app</a>, or tell a watch lover friend.
-- Ask a questions or comments on [Hacker News] or Twitter (<a title="Twitter" href="https://twitter.com/steadicat">steadicat</a>).
+- Comment on [Hacker News] or ask me question on Twitter (<a title="Twitter" href="https://twitter.com/steadicat">steadicat</a>).
-- Check out the full code [on GitHub].
+- Check out the full code <a title="GitHub" href="https://github.com/steadicat/pytorch-coreml-example">on GitHub</a>.
-- See the training data an try out the test UI [here](/pytorch-and-coreml-test-ui/).
+- See the training data and [try out the test UI here](/pytorch-and-coreml-test-ui/).
 - Come up with one problem in your app that you can realistically solve with neural networks.
-- Follow me on Twitter: <a title="Twitter" href="https://twitter.com/steadicat">steadicat</a>: more posts like are coming, and I will announce them there.
+- Follow me on Twitter: <a title="Twitter" href="https://twitter.com/steadicat">steadicat</a>.
+More posts like are coming, and I will announce them there.

-- [Hire me] as a consultant.
+You can also <a title="Email" href="/email">hire me</a> as a consultant.
 I specialize in React, React Native, and ML work.

 <br />
 <br />